 - Appropriate sized screws (not included with hairpin legs) and drill with bits

 To begin our upcycling project, I needed to prepare the hairpin legs for use.
-As recommended by Hairpin Legs Canada, in order to prevent the legs from rusting over time, it’s best to treat the legs with either a wax coating or rust proof clear coat or paint.
+As recommended by Hairpin Legs Canada, it’s best to treat the legs with either a wax coating or rust proof clear coat or paint to prevent rusting.
 I chose a solid black rust-proof spray paint for my console table legs.
-With my working surface area protected with newspaper, I applied a few even coats of the spray paint (follow manufacturers instructions) and set the legs aside until I was ready to use them.
-I actually should have done this much sooner after I brought them home because unfortunately, they had already started to rust.
-If I had to do it again, I would have purchased the finished legs instead of raw steel legs.
-But that’s life…you live and you learn.
+With my working surface area protected with newspaper, I applied a few even coats of the spray paint (following the manufacturers instructions) and set the legs aside until I was ready to use them.

 All sides and edges of the barn wood needed to be smoothed out using belt and palm sanders.
 We removed all dust using a tack cloth before moving on to staining.

 It required three coats of the polyurethane stain and sealer on all sides and edges of the barn board.
-This took time as we needed to leave enough time for the sealer to dry between coats and a slight hand-sanding between coats as well.
+This took time as we needed to leave the sealer to dry and do a light hand-sanding between coats.
 We used a tack cloth to wipe away excess dust after each sanding before applying the next coat of polyurethane.
 Follow the manufacturer’s instructions to know how long to leave the wood before further handling.

-To assemble the console table, we positioned the hairpin legs 6” in from the edges and 1.5′ from the straight back edge.
-The legs were secured directly into the barn board.
+To assemble the narrow table, we positioned the hairpin legs 6” in from the edges and 1.5′ from the ends.
+We marked the positions, drilled a small pilot hole, added a bit of wood glue and screwed the hairpin legs directly into the barn board.
 We used 1 ½” long screws.
-It’s important to make sure the screws won’t be too long and poke through the table top!
+It’s important to make sure the screws aren’t too long and poke through the table top!

 As a side note, if your barn board is not perfectly flat or level, you may need to play with the positioning of the legs by using shims to add height where needed.

-I am very happy with this one of a kind, rustic reclaimed barn wood and hairpin legs console table for my living room that cost a fraction of the price it would have cost at the store.
+I am very happy with this one-of-a-kind, rustic reclaimed barn wood and hairpin leg console table for my living room.
+It cost a fraction of the price it would have cost at the store.
 I call that a DIY success!